Erin E. MacDonald

 Governor General's Award and Domtar Scholarship, 1992

-Ian Rankin: A Literary Companion.
+Ian Rankin: A Companion to the Mystery Fiction.
 Ed.
 Elizabeth Foxwell.
 Jefferson, NC: McFarland, 2020.

 “Detective Inspector John Rebus.”
 Detective.
 Ed.
 Barry Forshaw.
 Bristol: Intellect, 2016.
 78-89.